netgen/ezplatform-site-api/docs/reference/configuration.rst

 It's also possible that multiple siteaccess will match the language configuration equally well.
 In that case, the first one according to the configured siteaccess list will be used.

-If so configured, matching siteaccess translation siteaccesses will be also considered to select the siteaccess that will be used for linking.
+If so configured, matching siteaccess translation siteaccesses will be also considered in selecting the siteaccess that will be used for linking.
 Only the most prioritized language of the translation siteaccess will be considered, and matching will use current siteaccess prioritized languages to select the best one.
 In case when that produces no result, all translation siteaccesses will be checked in the order they are configured.
 As this behaviour is not commonly desired, it's disabled